 Confession Brings Freedom

 Many people have never experienced the freedom of repentance and forgiveness.
 Why?
-It’s often because they never learned how to make a sincere and believable confession.
+It’s often because they never learned how to make a sincere, believable and biblical confession.

 Instead, they say things like: “I’m sorry if I hurt you.”
 “Maybe I was wrong.”
 “Let’s just forget the past.”
 “I know I shouldn’t have yelled at you, but you made me so mad.”

 These worthless statements seldom trigger genuine forgiveness and reconciliation.
-If you really want to make peace, ask God to help you breathe grace by humbly and thoroughly admitting your wrongs.
-One way to do this is to use the Seven A’s of Confession.
+If you really want to make peace, ask God to help you breathe grace by humbly and thoroughly admitting your wrongs (see Matthew 7:3-5; 1 John 1:8-9; Proverbs 28:13).
+One way to do this is to use the Seven A’s of of a Biblical Confession.

 - Address everyone involved (All those whom you affected)